Crustacean: Larvae

 Crustaceans exhibit a number of larval forms, of which the earliest and most characteristic is the nauplius.
 This has three pairs of appendages, all emerging from the young animal's head, and a single naupliar eye.
 In most groups, there are further larval stages, including the zoea (pl. zoeæ or zoeas).
 This name was given to it when naturalists believed it to be a separate species.
 It follows the nauplius stage and precedes the post-larva.
 Zoea larvae swim with their thoracic appendages, as opposed to nauplii, which use cephalic appendages, and megalopa, which use abdominal appendages for swimming.
 It often has spikes on its carapace, which may assist these small organisms in maintaining directional swimming.
 In many decapods, due to their accelerated development, the zoea is the first larval stage.
 In some cases, the zoea stage is followed by the mysis stage, and in others, by the megalopa stage, depending on the crustacean group involved.

+Providing camouflage against predators, the otherwise black eyes in several forms of swimming larvae are covered by a thin layer of crystalline isoxanthopterin that gives their eyes the same color as the surrounding water, while tiny holes in the layer allow light to reach the retina.
+As the larvae mature into adults, the layer migrates to a new position behind the retina where it works as a backscattering mirror that increases the intensity of light passing through the eyes, as seen in many nocturnal animals.